mantrazul/obsidian-studies/Programming/Javascript/Fundamentals 5.md

 };
 ```

-You may end the last setence with a comma to facilitate future insertations, this is called "trailling" or "hanging" comma.
+You may end the last sentence with a comma to facilitate future insertions, this is called "trailing" or "hanging" comma.

 ### Square brackets

-For multiword properties the dot notation doesn't work so use this instead.
+For multi word properties the dot notation doesn't work so use this instead.

 ```javascript
 // this would give a syntax error user.likes birds = true
 ```

-The dot requires the key to be a valid varaible identifier.
+The dot requires the key to be a valid variable identifier.
 So it must:
 - contain no spaces
 - doesn't start witha  digit
 - doesn't include special characters ($ and _ are allowed).